-I will present two of these wonderful practices in my upcoming mini-course, Clarity, Values, & Vision.
-In this course, you'll be invited to explore your values, life goals, and current money practices, challenges, and vision for growing forwards through gentle inquiry, journaling, and somatic practices.To receive updates on when this course becomes available, please join my newsletter list!
+I will present two of these wonderful practices in an upcoming mini-course In this course, you'll be invited to explore your values, life goals, and current money practices, challenges, and vision for growing forwards through gentle inquiry, journaling, and somatic practices.To receive updates on when this course becomes available, please join my newsletter list!

 From my heart to yours, Suzanne Sky - Life Resilience Coach